yrsegal/rejuvenation-modpack/README.md

   Fixes several missing items textures.
 - FixNWSilvally.rb
   Fixes a field interaction with Silvally.
+- FixProboCrest.rb
+  Fixes the silly internal name of the followup attack of the Probopass Crest from displaying.
 - FixSuperLuck.rb
   Super Luck increases held item chances on wild pokemon, as it's supposed to.
 - RelearnPreShadowMoves.rb